Let’s develop squint

 (message "return: Nothing"))))))

-An alternative coulbe be to get the height directly, with out
+An alternative could be to get the height directly, with out

 squint--height-from-label